-Spring is in the air and we’ve just spent a lovely weekend driving around the Swan Valley and cycling along Perth’s many (mostly flat) bicycle paths.
-It got me thinking about just how many free things we have at our fingertips to do in Perth and today I’d like to bring you a little slice of life from this beautiful city.
+Spring is in the air and we’ve just spent a lovely weekend driving around the Swan Valley and cycling along Perth’s many (mostly flat) bicycle paths which got me thinking about all the free things to do in Perth.

 So without further ado, here are my Top 10 free things to do in Perth now that the weather is getting warmer.

-1..
-Perth is always hosting events.
+- Go to an event.
+Perth hosts many events.
 From marathons, to charity walks, music festivals, circuses and art festivals.
 Watch out for and diarise the free ones such as street art exhibitions – like the annual Cottesloe Sculptures by the Sea below which is a fun event for adults and children and runs over a couple of weeks on Cottesloe beach in summertime.

 2. Keep an eye out for a variety of interesting summer events held in Langley Park by the river, like the Buddhist Cultural Festival below.

 3. Perth is a fabulous city to walk around, because the city centre is reasonably compact and there are pedestrian precincts and inter-joining malls linking two main shopping areas.Walk around the city centre, take some time out to listen to the street buskers and watch the street artistes.
 Breathe in the city vibe and be on the lookout for quirky sculptures like the one below advertising the show “Wicked” some months ago.